Accessibility Skip to main content

 Needs we can assist with are

-For people not in receipt of a welfare benefit/tax credit (and who will not, therefore, qualify for a DWP “Cost of Living” payment), we will make a one off payment if their disposable income after essential expenditure is less than £50.00 per week.
+• For people not in receipt of a means-tested welfare benefit/tax credit who either have children living with them for which they are responsible and receive child benefit, or who receive a disability benefit (Disability Living Allowance, Personal Independence Payments or Attendance Allowance) we will make a one of payment if their disposable income after essential expenditure is less than £50.00 per week.

 These payments will be based on the size of the household: